Edwards, Frederick, 184, Police Constable.

 Army Service During The War.

-The following details were recorded: He said his address was 11, Gladstone Road, Ware, that he was 21 years 2 months old, his occupation was a Police Constable, he was not married and that he had never been in the Military before.
+Frederick’s Army Service Record has survived and from this and his Medal Index Card and Medal Roll we know the following: He said his address was 11, Gladstone Road, Ware, that he was 21 years 2 months old, his occupation was a Police Constable, he was not married and that he had never been in the Military before.
+[This was of course completed in 1915 before he married.
+Ed.]

 His description on enlistment was: Apparent age 21 years 2 months.
 Height 5 feet 8 ½ inches.
 Chest 34 ½ inches – 2 ½ inches expansion.
 Distinctive marks 3 vaccination marks left arm.